Frequently Asked Questions about Ocoee River Whitewater Rafting

 What happens if it rains?

 You are going to get wet anyway so you’ll never know the difference!
 In the outdoor adventure business it would be hard to do business according to the weather, so we do run our trips RAIN OR SHINE.
 Whitewater rafting is one of those sports where you are going to be wet from about the time you get on the river until the time you get off, but you’ll be having so much fun you probably won’t even notice.
-We do have splash jackets available for cool, rainy days.
+We do have splash jacket rentals available during the Spring and Fall months on cool, rainy days.

 When is the best time to go rafting?